-Experienced Estate Planning Attorney Helps Protect Your Family
+Sun City West Estate Planning Firm Helps Protect Your Future

-Surprise, Arizona lawyer serves clients throughout greater Phoenix
+Arizona lawyers serve clients in Surprise and throughout greater Phoenix

-Many people look at estate planning as a simple exercise in obtaining the right documents.
-Some even download estate planning templates from a website and proceed to fill in the blanks and check off certain boxes.
-Unfortunately, this approach is not going to accomplish what you want most from an estate plan: ensuring that your death or disability triggers vital support as quickly as possible, with the least disruption possible, and the least possible intrusion by the court.
-At Pennington Law, PLLC, I have more than 10 years of estate planning experience, counseling clients from a variety of circumstances, from active duty military to retirees.
-I am committed to helping you create an estate plan that addresses the full range of your concerns at a price you can afford.
+Many people look at estate planning as a simple exercise in preparing documents.
+Some even download templates from a website and proceed to fill in the blanks and check off certain boxes.
+Unfortunately, this approach is not a reliable way to accomplish what you want most from an estate plan: ensuring that your death or disability triggers vital support as quickly as possible, with the least disruption possible and the least possible intrusion by the court.
+At Pennington Law, PLLC, we have many years of estate planning experience, counseling clients in a variety of circumstances, from active duty military members to retirees.
+We are committed to helping you create an estate plan that addresses the full range of your concerns at a price you can afford.

 Highly personal approach to estate planning

 To help you with estate planning that accomplishes your goals, our firm strives to understand your needs and concerns so that we can tailor recommendations to your circumstances.
-We ask relevant questions to learn as much as possible, I take a personal approach: I spend the time needed to get to know you so I can provide reliable advice based on your specific circumstances.
-By actively listening to your concerns, I am able to help you identify the proper goals for your estate plan.
+We ask relevant questions to learn as much as possible about your situation, so we can provide reliable advice and appropriate options.
+By listening carefully to your concerns, we are able to help you identify the proper goals for your estate plan.
 We also take the time to educate our clients about the tools of estate planning.
 We can then implement a carefully planned strategy that addresses your family’s needs and gives you peace of mind.

 Elements of a successful estate plan may include:

 - Last will and testament — Your will is your last expression of affection for family, friends, and organizations you value.
-I help you draft and execute a valid will that can stand up against court scrutiny.
+One of our attorneys can help you draft and execute a valid will that can stand up against court scrutiny.
 It’s important for your will to be comprehensive, since any assets you haven’t mentioned may be excluded from probate and distributed according to state law.
-We also review existing wills and can help you change it to more accurately reflect new circumstances.
+We also review existing wills and can help you change yours to more accurately reflect new circumstances.
 To keep your will current, we recommend reviewing it every three years or so.

 - Living trust — This is a legal instrument for holding and transferring assets.
-With a living trust, you can enjoy your property while you’re alive and pass it seamlessly to your heirs when you die.
+A living trust is one you create during your lifetime to hold property for your own use and then pass it to your heirs when you die.
 A living trust can give you protection against claimants and creditors, thereby reserving more property for your retirement years.
 Trusts are superior to wills in certain respects.
 With a trust, your heirs avoid probate.
 Trusts are also very flexible instruments, allowing you to place conditions on gifts so you can protect the interests of your beneficiaries.
-Trusts also help you preserve and protect assets from estate taxes.
+Trusts can also help you preserve and protect assets from estate taxes.

-- Powers of attorney — These instruments allow one person, called a principal, to transfer decision-making authority to another person, known as the agent.
-Powers of attorney can cover a variety of purposes, such as medical treatment or personal finances.
-A power of attorney can transfer legal authority when it is created, or the authority can “spring” from a triggering event, such as the principal’s incapacity.
+- Power of attorney — This instrument allows one person, called the principal, to transfer decision-making authority to another person, known as the agent.
+A power of attorney can cover a variety of purposes, such as medical treatment or personal finances.
+It can transfer legal authority when it is created, or the authority can “spring” from a triggering event, such as the principal’s incapacity.

-- Parent contingency plan — If you have minor children, it is important to express your preference regarding who should care for them in case you die suddenly.
+- Parent contingency plan — If you have minor children, it is important to express your preference regarding who should care for them in case you die or become indefinitely incapacitated.
 Although this is more urgent for single parents, couples cannot overlook the unlikely possibility they could be taken in a common accident.

-Which estate planning tools are right for you depends on your particular circumstances.
+Which estate planning tools are right for you depends on multiple circumstances.
 Relying on a one-size-fits-all approach can leave significant gaps in your plan and expose your family to a great deal of uncertainty.
-At Pennington Law, PLLC, I am committed to designing comprehensive plans so you can enjoy peace of mind, now and in the future.
+We are committed to designing comprehensive plans so you can enjoy peace of mind, now and in the future.

-When creating an estate plan to safeguard your family’s future, you want an attorney whose advice you can trust.
-I am determined to provide reliable counsel based on a personal approach to every aspect of your estate plan.
-Call Pennington Law, PLLC at 623-208-7867 or contact my Surprise, AZ office online to schedule your free consultation.
-Home and hospital visits available.
+Pennington Law, PLLC helps clients in Surprise, Sun City West, Buckeye and vicinity create reliable estate plans that safeguard their future.
+We provide trustworthy counsel based on a personal approach to every detail of your estate plan.
+Call 623-208-7867 or contact us online to schedule your free consultation.
+Home and hospital visits are also available.